hkumar6/thesis-notebooks/README.md

 # Dynamics on digraphs

-A collection of jupyter notebooks and other scripts as supplement for [my master thesis](https://github.com/hkumar6/master_thesis).
+A collection of jupyter notebooks and other scripts as supplement for my master thesis.

+## Python package
+[net_sym](https://github.com/hkumar6/thesis-notebooks/blob/master/net_sym.py) : Network symmetrization toolbox containing a set of useful functions for the symmetrization algorithm

 ## Bifurcations